matteo14c/HaploCoV/docs/source/novel.rst

 =====================

 The utility *augmentClusters.pl* is used to derive novel sub-groups/sublineages within an existing classification of SARS-CoV-2 lineages/variants.
 The aim is to extend a target classification system by the incorporation of local/regional high genomic variants, which are used to infer/derive local variants of the virus.
-Users can specify the minimum size (minimum number of isolates included in the group) required for a novel group to be formed (*--size*) and the minimum distance (in terms of number of characteristic high frequency genomic variants, *--dist*) between newly formed and extant groups.
+Users can specify the minimum size (minimum number of isolates included in the group) required for a novel group to be formed (*--size*), the minimum distance (in terms of number of characteristic high frequency genomic variants, *--dist*) between newly formed and extant groups, and a `designations file <https://haplocov.readthedocs.io/en/latest/genomic.html#designations-files-in-haplocov>`_, with the list of genomic variant characteristic of lineages/designations already included in the nomenclature (*--deffile*).
 The input consists in a metadata table in *HaploCoV format* and a list of genomic variant of hig frequency (*genomic variant file*).
-The output will be a simple text file with SARS-CoV-2 variants/lineages (one per line) and the list of their characteristic (present in >50% of the genomes) genomic variants (*designations file*).
+The output will a new *designations file* which will incorporate additional, novel designations/candidate lineages.
 The file will include all the extant lineages/variants specified in the metadata table, and also novel variants/lineages formed by the tool.
 All novel variants/lineages will be indicated by a suffix (*--suffix*) that can be specified by the user.

 **High frequencies alleles for Nexstrain data**